LaunchCode-Education-Archived/cs50x-stlouis/calendar/postseason/web-track/materials/studios/flicklist-5/README.md

 ### Demo

-Here is a demo of what you are trying to accomplish: <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/f3dae711763c73f56267ac35e076c56383183829/index.html" target="_blank">FlickList 2 Demo</a>.
+Here is a demo of what you are trying to accomplish: <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/636afdd8442225455cef24ea4a8560705a17313c/index.html" target="_blank">FlickList 5 Demo</a> (note: I noticed some weird behavior with this demo on Safari, so use Chrome for this).
 Play around with the demo for a minute and get familiar with its features.
 Also, keep the demo open in a separate window, so you can refer to it while working on the assignment.

 Note the following additions since last time:
+* The proverbial furniture has been rearranged.
+The two sections (watchlist and browse) are no longer arranged in side-by-side columns; instead the browse section has moved back to its former home, below the watchlist section.
+* The browse section is way different.
+Rather than displaying all the movies at once inside a list, now only one movie is shown at a time.
+The user can cycle through movies using a fancy UI "carousel", which displays the movie posters along with buttons for sliding back and forth between movies.
+Each time the carousel slides, the movie title and description update to reflect the newly active movie whose poster has slid into view.
+* The browse section layout uses the Bootstrap grid system, in fact a *nested* grid: At the macro level, the section is split into (A) a column on the left for the movie info and carousel, and (B) a column on the right for the search form.
+Diving into that first column, it is further subdivided into (A-1) a column on the left for the movie title and overview, and (A-2) a column on the right for the carousel and the "Add to Watchlist" button.

 ### Starter Code